HERITAGE & LISTED BUILDINGS

 Heritage and Listed buildings behave differently to their modern equivalent.
 With single skin walls and softer permeable fabric, older buildings are, by their very nature, breathable and allow for water to pass through the structure.
 In comparison, modern cavity walls and impermeable cements are a barrier to rainwater.

-A classic metaphor for this, is the difference between a duffle coat and a raincoat.
+A classic metaphor, is the difference between a duffle coat and a raincoat.
 Both will keep you dry, but they do this in different ways.
 One gets wet and allows moisture to naturally evaporate back into the atmosphere, the other is impermeable and prevents water ingress and is also non-breathable.

 With over 6 million traditional buildings and over 500,000 listed monuments in the UK, there is a considerable need for building professionals to understand the nature and practicalities of conservation.